Lent

 Regularly attending confession is the only way to keep one's soul free of mortal sin and prepared to receive the Eucharist.

-Priests will be available to hear confession in English, Korean and Spanish from the hours of 3-5:30 PM. and again from 7-11 PM.
+Priests will be available to hear confession in English, Korean and Spanish from the hours of 3PM to 5:30 PM and 7 PM to 10:30 PM.

 Lenten Schedule